zeroc-ice/icetouch/README.md

 [![Build Status](https://magnum.travis-ci.com/zeroc-ice/icetouch.svg?token=icxd1yE9Nf6WLivZz2vF&branch=master)](https://magnum.travis-ci.com/zeroc-ice/icetouch)

-Ice Touch is ZeroC's implementation of Ice for iOS devices and OS X, with full support for developpment in the Objective-C and C++ programming languages using the Xcode developpment environment.
+Ice Touch is ZeroC's implementation of Ice for iOS devices and OS X, with full support for development in the Objective-C and C++ programming languages using the Xcode development environment.

-With Ice Touch, you can easily build distributed applications, with apps running on iOS that communicate with each other and with Ice servers running on OS X, Windows or Linux.
+With Ice Touch, you can easily build distributed applications with apps running on iOS that communicate with each other and with Ice servers running on OS X, Windows or Linux.
 You can implement these servers in any of the languages supported by Ice (C++, Java, C#,